bholmesdev/bholmesdev/routes/index/page.md

 </div>
 <div markdown>

 Let's be honest, picking up web development ain't easy.
 I spent years banging my head against Codecademy tutorials and W3schools to vertically center a div (and the top Stack Overflow answer is still wrong 😑).
-What's even worse is how disconnected university CS curricula ends up feeling compared to _useful_ web development concepts.
+What's even worse is how disconnected university CS curricula ends up feeling compared to _practical_ web development concepts.

 So, I got tired of sitting in silence.
 I started a blog back in 2019 as a place to paste some concepts and snippets I learned into a public resource.
-This somehow made me a Top 500 author on DEV.to (I'll never understand that...), which motivated me to get more involved as a web dev teacher at Georgia Tech.
+This somehow made me a Top 500 author on DEV.to, which motivated me to get more involved as a web dev teacher at Georgia Tech.
 Now, I have **<span id="post-count">10</span>** posts to my name and an entire curriculum of full stack fundamentals!

 </div>
 </section>